Sure Dividend

 CT REIT has exhibited consistent and reliable business performance over the last decade.
 It also proved markedly resilient throughout the coronavirus crisis, defending its dividend in sharp contrast to many other REITs.

-As the stock is also offering a 5.7% dividend yield with a decent payout ratio of 67%, it is an attractive candidate for the portfolios of income investors.
+The stock also offers a 6.2% dividend yield and a decent payout ratio of 75%, making it an attractive candidate for income investors’ portfolios.

-On the other hand, investors should be aware that CT REIT is a slow-growth REIT, and hence it is prudent to try to have a wide margin of safety in reference to the valuation of the stock.
+On the other hand, investors should be aware that CT REIT is a slow-growth REIT, and hence, it is prudent to try to have a wide margin of safety regarding the stock’s valuation.

 CT REIT appears almost fairly valued right now.
-Therefore, investors should wait for a meaningful correction of the stock, towards $10, before purchasing the stock.
+Therefore, investors should wait for a meaningful correction lower than $10 before purchasing the stock.

 Additional Reading